-Students must use the passes provided in the student handbook whenever they are in the hallways during class periods.
-They are not required during normal passing times.
 Teachers may give pre-signed passes to students to visit the library, computer lab, or their classroom.
 Pre-signed passes are used when students require additional help, need to make up work or when assignments need to be completed.
+Students will need permission from their teachers, but do not need to carry their planners to the restroom.